andrew/ultimate-awesome/README.md

 - [awesome-osx](https://github.com/cmer/awesome-osx) - Fantastic software I use and love on macOS/macOS.
 - [awesome-fpga](https://github.com/coderonion/awesome-fpga) - A collection of some awesome public FPGA projects.
 - [awesome-archive](https://github.com/codingscorpion/awesome-archive) - A curated list of awesome archive.
+- [awesome-roblox-ts](https://github.com/coyenn/awesome-roblox-ts) - A list of all packages for roblox-ts.
 - [awesome-deepseek](https://github.com/curated-awesome-lists/awesome-deepseek) - A curated, awesome list of resources, tools, and projects related to the AI Large Language Model (LLM) DeepSeek.
 Discover frameworks, libraries, tutorials, and more to enhance your DeepSeek development.
 - [awesome-PETs](https://github.com/curt-mitch/awesome-PETs) - A curated list of awesome resources for privacy-enhancing technologies.
 - [awesome-bdccai-tools](https://github.com/cyberlytics/awesome-bdccai-tools) - Werkzeuge für Big Data und Cloud-Computing für KI.